The Essential Role of SOC Analysts in Modern Cybersecurity

 Some organizations include a fourth tier representing SOC managers and directors who:

-- Oversee the overall SOC strategy and operations
+- Oversee overall SOC strategy and operations

 - Manage analyst teams and resources